base

 on the field.
 This will overwrite the update done by the

-method on RequiredFieldForm
+__init__ method on RequiredFieldForm.

-template and you want to upload files, the
+If you include the _form.html template and you want to upload files, then

-add the multipart
+add the multipart option:

 {% include '_form.html' with multipart=True %}